 Award-winning author of more than 60 books, for children, young adults, and adults.
 Chair of the New England Writers’ Centre, Board member of the Australian Society of Authors and Small Press Network.

-Elisabeth Storrs (Program Director and Public Officer), BA (Lit) LLB, Retired FCIS, FCSA, MAICD
+Elisabeth Storrs (Chair, Program Director and Public Officer), BA (Lit) LLB, Retired FCIS, FCSA, MAICD

 Elisabeth has a great love for the history, legends and myths of the ancient world.
 She is the award winning author of the Tales of Ancient Rome saga which has been endorsed by Ursula Le Guin, Kate Quinn, Ben Kane Helen Hollick and Sherry Jones.
 Over the years she has worked as a solicitor, corporate lawyer, corporate governance consultant and legal writer.
 She is the former Deputy Chair of the NSW Writers’ Centre and the co-founder of the HNSA.